syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-Annotations.md

 ## Removing comments and review status from PDF annotation

-The Essential PDF supports removing comments and reviewing status from the PDF annotation.
+The Essential&reg; PDF supports removing comments and reviewing status from the PDF annotation.

 The following code example explains how to remove comments using [RemoveAt](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Parsing.PdfLoadedPageCollection.html#Syncfusion_Pdf_Parsing_PdfLoadedPageCollection_RemoveAt_System_Int32_) method from the existing PDF annotation.